Skip to Content

 Introduction

-All connectors used in Harmony are required to be registered, and developers using the Harmony Connector SDK need to register their connectors prior to building and packaging them.
+All connectors used in Jitterbit iPaaS are required to be registered, and developers using the Jitterbit Connector SDK need to register their connectors prior to building and packaging them.

 Each connector and each of its activities receives an unique ID from Jitterbit that identifies it from all other connectors and their activities.

-Before building a connector JAR file, you’ll need to obtain from Harmony these values for each connector:
+Before building a connector JAR file, you’ll need to obtain these values for each connector:

 • Connector ID